kumohen/Online_Voting2/README.md

 # Online_Voting2
 How to run this project
-At first Download this project or  use git clone https://github.com/kumohen/Online_Voting2.git the use npm start command from your terminal goto client directory and used npm start command
+1.At first Download this project or  use git clone https://github.com/kumohen/Online_Voting2.git 2.the use npm start command from your terminal
+3.goto client directory and used npm start command